-All applicants will be notified by post as to whether or not they have received a place by 19th September 2015.
-If the course is oversubscribed and you do not receive a place your application and cheque will be returned in the post within a working week.
-Where a course is under subscribed students will have their full cheque returned.
+All applicants will be notified as to whether or not they have a place by 23rd September 2016.
+If the course is oversubscribed and you do not receive a place your application and payment will be returned in the post within a working week.
+Where a course is under subscribed students will have their full payment returned.